Motorcycle Insurance-tailored to fit your needs

 Anyone who owns a motorcycle or similar recreational vehicle should have a motorcycle insurance policy.
 It’s the law and a valuable policy to help protect you from potential dangers on the road.

-Compulsory coverage – Mandated by law
+Compulsory coverage – Mandated by Massachusetts law

 Bodily injury caused by an uninsured auto: protects you, anyone you let drive your motorcycle, household members and passengers (unless covered by another Massachusetts policy with similar coverage) against losses caused by an uninsured or unidentified (“hit and run”) driver.
 A minimum limit of $20,000 per person and $40,000 per accident is required.
-This coverage does not pay for property damage or damage to your auto.
+This coverage does not pay for property damage or damage to your bike.

 Optional coverage – Chosen by you